google/highway/g3doc/quick_reference.md

     if they are not marked as available by the compiler.
 On MSVC, the only ways to enable SSSE3 and SSE4 are defining these, or enabling AVX.

+*   `HWY_VISIT_TARGETS(VISITOR)` expands to `VISITOR(HWY_AVX2, N_AVX2)` for all
+    enabled targets (here: AVX2).
+The latter is the namespace name.
+This can be used to declare target-specific functions in a header, so that they can be called from within that namespace without the overhead of an additional `HWY_DYNAMIC_DISPATCH`.
+Note that the `foreach_targets.h` mechanism does not work for that because it must reside in a .cc file.

 You can detect and influence the set of supported targets:

 *   `TargetName(t)` returns a string literal identifying the single target `t`,